How to Use your FSA Benefits Debit Card

 Jackson, MS 39236

-If you are unable to locate requested documentation, you can send claims that have not been submitted before as a replacement for non-substantiated debit card purchases.
+If you are unable to locate requested documentation, you can send claims that have not been previously submitted as a replacement for non-substantiated card purchases.

 Acceptable documentation should include:

-For examples of what constitutes a bad or good receipt, please download this handout:
+For examples of what constitutes a bad or good documentation, please download this handout:

 What is a Valid Receipt?